Kyo-ya Resumes Plans for Redevelopment of the Princess Kaiulani Hotel

-New Proposal for All-Hotel Project
+New All-Hotel Project

 - The demolition of all the existing hotel towers, the existing retail buildings, parking garage and other structures on the property.

-- A new six-level podium that will include retail, food and beverage, recreational amenities, meeting space, and back of house facilities.
+- A new six-level podium that will include retail, food and beverage, recreational amenities, meeting space, and back-of-house facilities.

 - A world-class amenity deck featuring an infinity edge pool and lazy river pool along with a gym and pool bar.